 Based on data from laboratory information systems and from the records of people in treatment.
 Data can be compiled from health services registries, case report forms or laboratory information systems.
+Individuals with CD4 count results should only be included if the test was conducted within one month of the diagnosis date.

-0-14 years for children and 15 years and older by sex (men and women) for adults
+0-14 years for children and 15 years and older by sex (men and women) for adults.